Winter Park Resort View from the Fraser River Trail

 This is a popular trail, which parallels the Fraser River.
 It is best for birding, hiking, and mountain biking.
 The South section from Winter Park Hideaway Park up to Winter Park Resort is paved, and offers art installations along the trail.
 This section is shady and passes through the Idlewild Campground.
 This portion of the trail can get quite busy during the Summer.

 After Winter Park, take paved trail on the West side of Rt.
 40 to Fraser, or alternatively, take the dirt trail on the East side of Rt.
 40 for a more serene hike.
 The gravel trail goes by the Cozen’s Ranch Museum, which provides a glimpse into the history of Winter Park, formerly Hideaway Park.
-Additionally, you’ll find the lake outside of the museum to be a great picnic spot.
+Additionally, you’ll find a great picnic spot next to the lake outside of the museum.
 Afterward, you can retrace your stops, or you can pick up a shuttle in Winter Park or in Fraser (at Safeway) for the return trip.
-Finally, keep this trail in mind in Winter, as it is groomed for cross country skiing (see trail map).
+Finally, keep this trail in mind in Winter, as it’s groomed for cross country skiing (see trail map).

 Winter Park Resort View from the Fraser River Trail